 55 Stewart Street is a unique glass palace, stunningly designed in its interior and exterior both, set in the heart of the King West neighborhood.
 Connected to a luxury hotel and featuring a total square footage of over 30,000 square feet, living at 55 Stewart Street comes with a high level of advantages that no resident would want to miss out on.

-55 Stewart Street building amenities include a gym and exercise room, a common rooftop deck, a party room, BBQs, a parking garage, an enter phone system, a pool, concierge services, visitor parking, a meeting and function room, and some pet restrictions.
+55 Stewart Street building amenities include a gym and exercise room, a common rooftop deck, a party room, BBQs, a parking garage, an enter phone system, a rooftop pool, concierge services, visitor parking and a meeting and function room.
 The building’s maintenance fees serve to cover common element maintenance, heat, and water.

-55 Stewart Street is a great investment as it puts a resident into a safe, secure building, connects them to the King West grid of boutiques, restaurants, and entertainment, and provides them with strong TTC network to get them to other areas of the city.
+55 Stewart Street is a great investment as it puts a resident into a top-notch building, connects them to the King West grid of boutiques, restaurants, and entertainment, and provides them with strong TTC network to get them to other areas of the city.
 For example, there is the Bathurst streetcar to take a resident south to the waterfront or north to the Bloor subway.
 There is the King streetcar which will accommodate anyone heading deep into central Toronto.
 Union Station is only a short walk away as well which connects to the subway, VIA Rail, and the GO trains.
 Any drivers also need to head a few minutes south just to reach the Gardiner Expressway.
 This is a paradise for anyone trying to embed themselves as deep as they can into Toronto culture and what’s happening downtown.

 If you’re looking for King West condos for sale, buying into the Thompson Residences and Hotel at 55 Stewart Street gets you an in-demand suite with sun-filled layouts, luxurious in-building amenities, and all the opportunities one can think of to entertain one’s self.